Search for Malaysia Airlines Flight 370: Debris discovered (July 2015 – July 2016)

 On 29 July 2015, airliner marine debris was found on the coast of Réunion Island in the western Indian Ocean, about 4000 km west of the underwater search area and 5,600 km (3,500 mi) southwest of the aircraft's last primary radar contact.
 The object had a stenciled internal marking "657 BB".
 The following day, a damaged suitcase, which may have been associated with Flight 370, was found.
 The location is consistent with models of debris dispersal 16 months after an origin in the current search area, off the coast of Australia.
-On 31 July, a Chinese water bottle and an Indonesian cleaning product were found in the same area; all such debris is receiving intense scrutiny.
+On 31 July, a Chinese water bottle and an Indonesian cleaning product were found in the same area; all such debris received intense scrutiny.

 Aviation experts have stated that the piece of debris resembles a wing flaperon from a Boeing 777, noting that the marking "657 BB" is a code for a portion of a right wing flaperon from that aircraft.
 The object was transported from Réunion—an overseas department of France—to Toulouse, for examination by France's civil aviation accident investigation agency, the Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile, and a French defence ministry laboratory.
 Malaysia sent investigators to both Réunion and Toulouse.
 Furthermore, French police conducted a search of the waters around Réunion for additional debris.

 On 5 August, the Malaysian Prime Minister announced that experts have "conclusively confirmed" that the debris found on 29 July was from Flight 370; the debris was the first physical evidence that Flight 370 ended in the Indian Ocean.
-On 3 September French prosecutors formally announced that the flaperon was certainly from Flight 370, a unique serial number having been formally identified by a technician from Airbus Defence and Space in Spain, which had manufactured the flaperon for Boeing.
+On 3 September, French prosecutors confirmed that the flaperon was from Flight 370, with the unique serial number aiding its identification by a technician from Airbus Defence and Space in Spain, which had manufactured the flaperon for Boeing.